Everything you ever wanted to know about Gamification

 You can make them feel more socially connected.
 This could be friendly competition, collaboration, or even just bonding.

 Inside an internal organization, salespeople are often motivated by success and social rewards.
 Customer support teams are often motivated by structure and success.
 Engineers are motivated by looking smart and socially rewarded.
 Customer personas will have similar leanings.
 Identifying them and understanding them are essential.

 This mistake is commonly made in loyalty programs or apps with a store of value.
 Even here, redemption is not the core motivator of loyalty programs.
 Status is.
 Foursquare proves this, as does FarmVille.
 Money goes in.
 Nothing comes out.
-In fact, FarmVille did a promotion with 7 Eleven, but it wasn’t redeem your credits for Slurpees.
+In fact, FarmVille did a promotion with 7-Eleven, but it wasn’t redeeming your credits for Slurpees.
 Rather players bought Slurpees in order to get FarmVille credits.

 With your objectives defined, your actors named and their motivations uncovered, you’re ready to start identifying the behavior changes that accomplish that mission - the series of actions that will lead to the confluence of your business objectives and the player’s goals.
 We call this the win state.

 There is no silver bullet to gamification.
 It’s common to hear people starting out in gamification say “Let’s just add some points, and a leaderboard, and the natural desire for people to be at the top of the leaderboard will do the rest.”
 This is called PBL (points, badges and leaderboards).
 And it’s wrong.

 This is wrong for two reasons.
 First, there are usually a series of steps that have to take place, or micro behaviors that have to change to lead up to a larger change that accomplishes your business objective.
 It’s essential to break each step down and identify solutions for each.

 Secondly, badges, leaderboards and other gamification elements whose primary motivation is competition actually only appeal to a subset of your players.